DavidDeSloovere/giphy-cli/README.md

 # giphy-cli
 Giphy CLI as global dotnet tool - get that url or markdown fast

+Comments, ideas, bug reports and PR are welcome here.

 ## Get started

 Header over to [GiphyCli on NuGet](https://www.nuget.org/packages/GiphyCli) or continue reading: